MayKali/Cardiovascular-Disease-Prediction/README.md

 Following Google's recent advancement with AI to detect breast cancer, this project tries to emulate that process in other diseases, in this case, cardiovascular ones.

+More documentation of the code can be found inside the .pynb file.

 # Built With

 * [Google Colab](https://colab.research.google.com)